Virtual env live task

 source_paths = ['/lab/user/data/example.txt']

-# Start of live task
+# Start of agent

 import jwt